grscheller/neovim-notes/notes/04-AdvTradViCommands.md

 types.
 For example, in pre-ANSI K&R C files, `[[` and `]]` will jump between `{` which are in the first column.
 Programmers used these to jump between C functions in source code.
 For troff files various constructs were understood as defining "sections."
+Now-a-days, the Marksman Markdown LSP server will cause `[[` and `]]` to jump between headings.

 ### Commands to change text